grzegorzmazur/yacas/docs/reference_manual/lists.rst

 .. function:: Replace(list, n, expr)

    replace an entry in a list

-   :param list: list of which an entry should be replaced
-   :param n: index of entry to replace
-   :param expr: expression to replace the ``n``-th entry with

    The ``n``-th entry of ``list`` is replaced by the expression ``expr``.
 This is equivalent to calling :func:`Delete` and :func:`Insert` in